-There are journeys that never finish, like that with Gianfranco Cammarata through the world of wine.
+Some journeys never finish, like that with Gianfranco Cammarata through the world of wine.
 Real wines, like those of long ago, inside an orange Volkswagen T2 from the '70s which Gianfranco used to travel around the vineyards of his beloved Sicily, in search of small winemakers.

 From Camporeale to Pantelleria, to Syracuse and Salina, these are the vines that then find their deserved exposure in his wine cellar.
-First, it was called la Cana, now it is Arrè Gusto, which in dialect means “again”, always with the sincere conviction that before suggesting a wine it is necessary to know the face of the person who made it, their story, favorite places, their vineyards.
+First, it was called la Cana.
+Arrè Gusto, in dialect, means “again,” has the sincere conviction that before suggesting a wine it is necessary to know the face of the person who made it, their story, favorite places, their vineyards.

-But as with all journeys worthy of experience, this one too knows no limits; it is such that alongside local and more obscure labels, Gianfranco also stocks his wine cellar with bottles from the most diverse places, whether they are from Italy or beyond, including France; the important thing is that they are always from small cellars.
-And we haven’t even begun to talk about his selection of gins, with more than fifty labels for those evenings where you know when (and with whom) you’re starting them, but never when (and with whom) they’re ending.
+But as with all journeys worthy of experience, this one too knows no limits.
+It is such that alongside local and more obscure labels, Gianfranco also stocks his wine cellar with bottles from the most diverse places, whether they are from Italy or beyond, including France.
+The important thing is that they are always from small cellars.
+We haven’t even begun to talk about his selection of gins, with more than fifty labels for those evenings where you know when (and with whom) you’re starting them, but never when they’re ending.

-Together with this broad choice of drinks, for aperitifs, dinner or supper (the kitchen is open until midnight), there is always fresh fish, naked and raw, the best from the fishmonger, that Gianfranco takes every day from the market of Ballarò or Vucciria.
-And then Elisabetta Coniglio, with her expert culinary skills and the right amount of delicacy and grit, prepares sushi, tartar and fish crudités as if it were the only thing she had done all her life.
+With this broad choice of drinks, for aperitifs, dinner or supper (the kitchen is open until midnight), there is always fresh fish, naked and raw, the best from the fishmonger, that Gianfranco takes every day from the market of Ballarò or Vucciria.
+Elisabetta Coniglio, with her expert culinary skills and the right amount of delicacy and grit, prepares sushi, tartar and fish crudités as if it were the only thing she had done all her life.

-The truth is different: despite being very young, she already has a wealth of experiences, such as the years she spent in the restaurants in Grenoble or those in a cheese factory on the Nebrodi where she lived alone in the ruins in the midst of an oak forest.
+The truth is different: despite being very young, she already has a wealth of experiences, such as the years she spent in the restaurants in Grenoble or those in a cheese factory on the Nebrodi where she lived alone in ruins amid an oak forest.